The index sits at 83 — a second consecutive reading in the CRITICAL band (81–100). The conditional probability of a US–Russia crisis stands at 57%.

 The Cuban Missile Crisis resolved because Marker Two was effectively zero.
 Kennedy had complete institutional unity.
 That architecture no longer exists.

 A quantitative instrument measuring the structural pre-conditions for civil war in the United States.
 The CWNS registers 6 out of 7 — published Final is cap-bound at 6 because Military Violence holds below 5 (ADR 0002).
 This edition the Raw held at 38 and the Final held at 6/7 — the cap continues to bind because Military Violence stays below 5.
-The Jamie Index crossed into Critical this month on external factors; the civil-war reading held, restrained by the one moderator that has not broken: the cohesion of the military.
+The Jamie Index rose again this edition on internal US fracture; the civil-war reading held at 6/7 for a third consecutive edition, restrained by the one moderator that has not broken: the cohesion of the military.

 Built independently from the Jamie Index and calibrated against a four-hundred-year historical record, the CWNS corroborates the existing Jamie Index trajectory.
 Both instruments project to reach their respective maximums within the same calendar window: the Rupture Window of March 2027 to Q4 2027.